 The 12 Days of Christmas Game

 For example, let’s say I draw the “3 French hens”.
 When the song is sung with everyone together, now every time we say “3 French hens” I have to act it out.
 I could flap my wings, pretend I’m laying an egg, or whatever feels French hen-like to you.
-I still have memories of several of us grandkids rolling on the floor with laughter when Grandad was the “3 French hens” one year.
+I still have memories of several of us grandkids rolling on the floor with laughter when Grandad squatted as he acted the “3 French hens” one year.